What Is ACCA? A Complete Guide to Course Structure, Salary, and Scope

 • Audit and Assurance (AA)

-These exams must be completed alongside the Digital Tech and Innovation Essential Employability Module.
+Students also complete the Digital Tech and Innovation Essential Employability Module for this level.

 3. Strategic Professional Level

 The Strategic Professional Level helps students build strategic vision by combining technical, ethical, and professional skills.
-Additionally, students must complete essential exams and choose two optional ones.
+Additionally, students must complete essential exams and choose two optional exams.
 These exams are:

 Essentials: